QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 Template inheritance is indicated by declaring the metadata object called "stmt-extend".

-If the template is inherited by a top-level node in the data tree, the metadata object is added to that specific node.
-Server MUST ignore any "stmt-extend" metadata annotations added to the node that is not a top-level node.
+If the template is inherited by a node in the data tree, the metadata object is added to that specific node.

-If the template is inherited by other templates, the metadata object is added to the top-level node of the template contents.
+If the template is inherited by other templates, the metadata object is added to the node at corresponding level of the template contents.

 The "stmt-extend" metadata MUST have only one value to specify the parent template